Servax314/CodevWeb/README.md

 Hugo Bouchez worked on an implementation of a ML algorithm to detect hanwritten text in an image.
 The algorithm was written in python using sklearn, a second implementation was written using the Tensorflow framework for python.
 For now, the algorithm is not integrated to the website, the Google Vision API is used as a placeholder.

 Mathieu Pierronne worked on the frontend of the website on the view .html and .css.
-Outside the scope of programming, Mathieu wrote the specifications and a report on the project.
+Outside the scope of programming, Mathieu wrote the specifications and a report on the project : https://github.com/Servax314/Codev-report.

 Paul Michel worked on the frontend of the website on the view .html and .css.